pointw-dev/pointw.com/src/articles/ux-vs-ui.md

 It is easier to create convoluted user interfaces.
 Often a monstrous UI results from a lack of understanding of the problem domain.
 It is almost always a symptom of thinking more about the software solution than the client’s problem.
-In fact, by thrusting a sub-optimal UI in front of the poor user, haven’t we just added to her problems instead of solving them?
+In fact, by thrusting a suboptimal UI in front of the poor user, haven’t we just added to her problems instead of solving them?

 <centered-image src="/img/your-companys-app.png">There’s a reason you have heard of Apple and Google</centered-image>